TLINDEN/jaildk/README.md

 That's it already.
 Now install the jail as usual.
 You can also install the pf ruleset for the jail separately:

-`jaildk install myjail start -r pf`
+`jaildk install myjail -m start -r pf`

 To take look at the rules, execute:

-`jaildk install myjail status -r pf`
+`jaildk install myjail -m status -r pf`

 You can of  course manipulate the ruleset  manually. `jaildk` installs rulesets  into  a jail  specific  anchor  using the  following  naming